-Andorra, Australia, Barbados, British Virgin Islands, Canada*, Falkland Islands, Faroe Islands*, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea*, Singapore, South Africa**, Switzerland and Zimbabwe.
+Andorra, Australia, Barbados, British Virgin Islands, Canada*, Falkland Islands, Faroe Islands*, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, South Korea*, Singapore, South Africa**, Switzerland and Zimbabwe.

 For driving in Northern Ireland:

-Australia, Barbados, British Virgin Islands, Provinces & Territories of Canada*, Falkland Islands, Faroe Islands*, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea*, Singapore, South Africa**, Switzerland and Zimbabwe.
+Australia, Barbados, British Virgin Islands, Provinces & Territories of Canada*, Falkland Islands, Faroe Islands*, Gibraltar, Hong Kong, Japan, Monaco, New Zealand, South Korea*, Singapore, South Africa**, Switzerland and Zimbabwe.

 *Some restrictions on what you can drive apply

 If you cease to be lawfully resident in the UK, for example if you become an overstayer, the DVLA can revoke your driving licence.

 In any UK immigration application you are required to declare criminal convictions, including road traffic offences.
 If you have been disqualified from driving then you will need to declare this.